Private Events

 Use corporate events to fill better calendar slots

 Corporate events can be especially useful because they often fit weekday afternoons, early evenings, and slower periods when public classes are harder to fill.
+That makes them more than a nice extra.
+They can help the calendar breathe.

 The owner should track which corporate packages sell, which days work best, average group size, proposal close rate, and whether attendees come back for public classes or private parties.